panique/huge/README.md

 * does the provided database user (standard is "root") have rights to read (and write) the database ?
 * please don't use this script if you have absolutly no idea what PHP or MySQL is.
 Seriously.

-###USAGE WITH OLDER PHP VERSIONS: older than 5.3.7
+###USAGE WITH OLDER PHP VERSIONS:

-Sorry, this makes no sense any more.
-PHP 5.2 is outdated since 2009, so supporting this would be useless.
+This script needs PHP 5.3.7 or higher.
+PHP 5.2 is outdated since 2009, so supporting this would be contra-productive (and is impossible btw).
-PHP 5.3.7 is needed (as this introduces the hashing algorithms used here).
-Using an older version of PHP, especially older than the latest PHP 5.3.x is totally unprofessional and makes you, your server and your data a good target for attacks.
+**PHP 5.3.7 is REALLY needed** (as this version introduced modern password hashing algorithms).
+There is no way to work around this.
+For your own security: Please don't use several years old versions of PHP !
+This makes you an excellent target for attackers.
+Every good webhost / server provider offers fresh and secure versions of PHP.
+To get an overview about outdated, supported and active version of PHP, please have a look [on wikipedia](https://en.wikipedia.org/wiki/PHP#Release_history).

 ###MORE INFO IN THE WIKI